-- HMH will promote GoodRX at the hospital and clinics to increase access to affordable prescriptions. - Tri-County Behavioral Healthcare will continue to offer a Mobile Health Clinic. - HMH will promote VSP Vision Care resources for the uninsured and/or underinsured population to increase access to affordable vision care.
+- HMH will promote MDsave at the clinics to increase access to affordable procedures. - HMH will promote GoodRX at the hospital and clinics to increase access to affordable prescriptions. - Tri-County Behavioral Healthcare will continue to offer a Mobile Health Clinic. - HMH will promote VSP Vision Care resources for the uninsured and/or underinsured population to increase access to affordable vision care.